Mariana Treviño

 Mariana Treviño Ortiz (born 21 November 1977) is a Mexican stage and screen actress from Monterrey.
 She became known to a wider domestic audience through her role as Lupita in the popular jukebox musical Mentiras, which she played in over a thousand performances.
 Following the success of Mentiras, Treviño went on to appear in Mexican comedy films such as No sé si cortarme las venas o dejármelas largas (2013) and Amor de Mis Amores (2014).

 Career

-As of 2015, she co-stars with Luis Gerardo Méndez in Netflix's first ever Spanish-language original production Club de Cuervos.
+She co-starred with Luis Gerardo Méndez in Netflix's first ever Spanish-language original production Club de Cuervos, which ran for 4 seasons from 2015-2019.

-Treviño co-stars with Tom Hanks in Sony Pictures' A Man Called Otto.
+In 2022, Treviño co-starred with Tom Hanks in Sony Pictures' A Man Called Otto.
 Director Marc Forster noted that he was "blown away" by her audition tape, which was recorded on her phone from a hotel room in Spain.

+Treviño returned to her role as Lupita Romo, one of the four main characters in the Mexican jukebox musical Mentiras, El Musical, in Mentiras, The Series on Amazon Prime Video.
+She was an original cast member of the stage show and played the character of Lupita in over a thousand performances from 2009-2012.
+Mentiras, The Series premiered on 13 June 2025.

+Treviño next co-starred with Owen Wilson and Marc Maron in the Apple TV+ sports comedy series Stick in 2025.